HIV Testing in the United States

 Key Facts

-• In 2019, fewer than half (43%) of nonelderly adults in the United States (U.S.) have ever been tested for HIV.
-The Centers for Disease Control and Prevention (CDC) recommends that everyone aged 13-64 be tested for HIV at least once as part of routine health care, and at least annual testing for those at higher risk.
+• In 2022, only about a third (36%) of nonelderly adults in the United States (U.S.) had ever been tested for HIV.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone aged 13-64 be tested for HIV at least once as part of routine health care, and at least annually for those at higher risk.

 • Early knowledge of HIV status allows for linkage to medical care and treatment that can reduce morbidity and mortality and improve quality of life.
 Treatment guidelines recommend starting antiretroviral treatment as soon as one is diagnosed with HIV.
 Individuals with HIV who have an undetectable viral load, achieved through used of effective antiretroviral therapy, cannot sexually transmit HIV to others.